silnrsi/khmerlbdict/README.md

 * places.txt.
 Language, script, territory and exemplar city names taken from CLDR.
 * names.txt.
 Various first and last names.
 * KHOV.txt.
 Word list of the Khmer Bible Old Version.
 * KHSV.txt.
-Word List of the Khmer Bible New Version.
+Word List of the Khmer Bible Standard Version.

 The files are edited to remove bad data, for example villages called 'number1' or zero-width-spaces, also removed terms like 'upper', 'lower', 'eastern' from village and place names as long as the remaining part of the name had a length of at least 3 clusters.